thaddeus002/cartograph/README.md

  * [yder](https://github.com/babelouest/yder) as logger module.
  * [yImage](https://github.com/thaddeus002/yImage) for drawing and image superposition.

-Theses dependencies are include in the projet as git submodule.
+Theses dependencies are include in the projet as git submodules.
 So, use the following command to clone the repository, and have all the needed code :

 ```shell
 $ git clone --recurse-submodules https://github.com/thaddeus002/cartograph.git